peercoin/rfcs/text/0029-PoWTargetTimespan/0029-PoWTargetTimespan.md

 ## Alternatives

-Let us perform the above calculations for 24 hours.
+Let us perform the above extreme case calculations for a 24 hour nPoWTargetTimespan.
-The equation is a second order equation, so we should expect `1.5^2=2.25` increase in cross term.
+The equation is a second order equation, so we should expect `1.5^2=2.25` increase in cross term, but still less than an order of magnitude:

-`2 * 1 hour * 0.1667 hours / (24 hours + 1)^2 = 5.334e-4`.
+`2 * 23 hours * 1 hour / (24 hours + 1)^2 = 0.0736 << 1`.

-As such, 24 hours also appears to be a viable alternative that will not make the cross term significant.
+As such, 24 hours also appears to be a viable alternative that will not make the cross term horribly significant.
 However, this does not negate the additional nonlinearity effects.

 ## Unresolved questions?